 ‘Look, My daughter, at My Heart, surrounded with thorns with which ungrateful men pierce Me at every moment by their blasphemies and ingratitude.
 You, at least, try to console me and say that I promise to assist at the hour of death, with the graces necessary for salvation, all those who, on the first Saturday of five consecutive months, shall confess, receive Holy Communion, recite five decade of the Rosary, and keep Me company for fifteen minutes while meditating on the mysteries of the Rosary, with the intention of making reparation to Me’.”

-The Christ Child would appear again to Sister Lucia, a few months later on 15th February 1926.
+The Christ Child would appear again to Sister Lucia a few months later, on 15th February 1926.
 She was throwing out rubbish in the convent garden when she saw the Child.
 Not recognising who He was, she believed Him to be a local child.
-She asked if He could pray the Hail Mary; in reply, He was transformed into a glorious Child and so she realised then who He was.
-He asked Sister Lucia what she had done to spread devotion to the Immaculate Heart of Mary and she was forced to explain the difficulties she was encountering.
+She asked if He could pray the Hail Mary; in reply, He asked Sister Lucia what she had done to spread devotion to the Immaculate Heart of Mary.
+As He spoke, He was transformed into a glorious Child and so she realised then who He really was and she was forced to explain the difficulties she was encountering in doing what had been asked of her.

 “Daughter, the motive is simple.
 There are five kinds of offences and blasphemies spoken against the Immaculate Heart of Mary – against Her Immaculate Conception; against Her perpetual virginity; against Her divine maternity, refusing at the same time to to accept Her as the Mother of mankind; by those who try publicly to implant in the hearts of children an indifference, contempt and even hate for this Immaculate Mother; and for those who insult Her directly in Her sacred images.”